OUR COMMUNITY CENTRE

 CULTURAL EXCHANGE PROGRAMME

-Children of Asha participated in the cross cultural sharing program where they worked together with St Catherine's School in Australia.
+Children of Asha participate each year in the cross cultural sharing program with St Catherine's School in Australia.

-They worked with our children to teach how to write journal entries, recognizing strengths, life goal setting, experience sharing and also the cultural exchange program (dance, interaction, speech, mehendi, different stalls etc).
+The School work with our children to teach how to write journal entries, recognizing strengths, life goal setting, experience sharing.
+We in turn teach them Nepali dance, interaction, speech and mehendi.